ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 However, we can try and get as close as possible at the development stage.
 We also might want to make minor changes to an IOC we know that works without all the effort of tracking down an actual piece of hardware.
 The above principle still applies, but we can still take steps to improve our odds.

-Our emulators are written within the Plankton framework developed at ESS.
-The purpose of this page is not to replicate the full Plankton documentation, which can be found [here](https://github.com/DMSC-Instrument-Data/plankton/blob/master/README.md), but to give quick pointers to common actions and describe how it all fits within IBEX.
+Our emulators are written within the Lewis framework developed at ESS.
+The purpose of this page is not to replicate the full Lewis documentation, which can be found [here](http://lewis.readthedocs.io/en/latest/), but to give quick pointers to common actions and describe how it all fits within IBEX.

 Note: we initially wrote a few emulators using the basic framework introduced at CLF.
 Documentation for that framework can be found [here](CLF-Emulators-Framework) until we decide to retire it.

 ## Get the framework

-The Plankton source code we're currently using can be found in [this submodule](https://github.com/ISISComputingGroup/EPICS-plankton) and should be synced to your local EPICS directory at `C:\Instrument\Apps\EPICS\support\plankton\master`.
-Note that is has a vendor branch for the original ESS source code.

-Our emulators can be found in [this submodule](https://github.com/ISISComputingGroup/EPICS-DeviceEmulator) and should be synced to your local EPICS directory at `C:\Instrument\Apps\EPICS\support\DeviceEmulator\master`.

-### PyCharm setup tips

-To make your life easier when programming in PyCharm, you can make DeviceEmulator depend on Plankton, so that PyCharm can resolve references to the Plankton code.

-1. Within PyCharm rename the Plankton and DeviceEmulator python projects as `plankton` and `isis_emulators`, respectively:
-	1. In the tree, right-click on `master` > `Refactor` > `Rename` > `Rename project` > enter project name
-1. Open both projects in the same window:
-	1. `File` > `Open` > select project > `Open in current window` and tick `Add to currently opened projects`
-1. Make `isis_emulators` depend on `plankton`:
-	1. In the tree, select `master[isis_emulators]`
-	1. `File` > `Settings` > `Project: isis_emulators` > `Project Dependencies`
-	1. Select `isis_emulators` on the left and tick the `plankton` check box on the right
-	1. Click OK
-1. Double-check that PyCharm hasn't added any of the .idea/ files to git automatically.
-If yes, unstage them.
+Lewis is included as an installed module in genie_python.

 ## Set up a new emulator

-1. Create a subdirectory for your new emulator under `support/DeviceEmulator/master/plankton_emulators/`.
+1. Create a subdirectory for your new emulator under `support/DeviceEmulator/master/lewis_emulators/`.
-1. Documentation for how to write a plankton emulator can be found [here](https://github.com/DMSC-Instrument-Data/plankton/blob/master/docs/Contributing.md), and you can refer to the examples in the plankton submodule, under `devices/` (e.g. `linkam_t95` for a full realistic emulator) and under `examples/` (e.g. `simple_device` for a basic emulator, and `example_motor` for a simple state machine).
+1. Documentation for how to write a Lewis emulator can be found [here](http://lewis.readthedocs.io/en/latest/developer_guide/contributing.html), and you can refer to the examples in the Lewis library (i.e. `C:\Instrument\Apps\Python\libs\site-packages\lewis\devices` and `...\examples`).
 1. NOTE: the simple examples `simple_device` and `example_motor` have all the code in a single `__init__.py` file, but we should stick to a consistent tidy structure like that of the `linkam_t95` emulator, i.e. with separate files for the device itself, its states (if it's a state machine), and its interfaces.
 1. Don't forget to add `__init__.py` files in all of your folders!
-1. At the time of writing, the Plankton `StreamAdapter.handle_error()` method does nothing.
+1. At the time of writing, the Lewis `StreamAdapter.handle_error()` method does nothing.
 Please make sure your interface class deriving from `StreamAdapter` prints the content of the error, which makes it easier to understand what's going on (see for example the `iris_cryo_valve` emulator).

 ## Run the emulator

-The emulator runs by launching the `plankton.py` file under `/support/plankton/master/`, as described [here](https://github.com/DMSC-Instrument-Data/plankton/blob/master/docs/AdapterSpecifics.md).
-Note that in our case, where the emulators live outside the Plankton source code, we need to specify where the emulators code is, with the `-a` and `-k` arguments:
+To run from the command line, use

 ```
-python plankton.py -p stream -a C:\Instrument\Apps\EPICS\support\DeviceEmulator\master -k plankton_emulators iris_cryo_valve -- --bind-address localhost --port 57677
+lewis -p stream -a C:\Instrument\Apps\EPICS\support\DeviceEmulator\master -k lewis_emulators iris_cryo_valve -- --bind-address localhost --port 57677
 ```

-where we have picked port 57677 (see Plankton's doc for defaults).
+where we have picked port 57677 (see Lewis's doc for defaults).
+Note that the lewis executable is located in `C:\Instrument\Apps\Python\Scripts`, at time of writing we don't add the directory to our standard EPICS environment PATH variables, so you may need to provide a fully qualified file path.

 Congratulations!
 Your emulator is now running.
 You can test it by connecting to it via a telnet client such as PuTTY (please see the troubleshooting note below).

 ### The backdoor

 It's possible to modify the device's state on the fly as it's running in case you want to push it into a specific state (as a backdoor).
 The backdoor can also be used to alter simulation paramters, e.g. to simulate a loss of connection or speed up the simulation time.
-Full documentation can be found [here for device access](https://github.com/DMSC-Instrument-Data/plankton/blob/master/docs/RemoteAccessDevices.md) and [here for simulation access](https://github.com/DMSC-Instrument-Data/plankton/blob/master/docs/RemoteAccessSimulation.md).
+Full documentation can be found [here for device access](http://lewis.readthedocs.io/en/latest/user_guide/remote_access_devices.html) and [here for simulation access](http://lewis.readthedocs.io/en/latest/user_guide/remote_access_simulation.html).

-The host and port for the backdoor are specified in the `-r` argument to `plankton.py`:
+The host and port for the backdoor are specified in the `-r` argument at startup:

 ```
-python plankton.py -p stream -r 127.0.0.1:10000 -a C:\Instrument\Apps\EPICS\support\DeviceEmulator\master -k plankton_emulators iris_cryo_valve -- --bind-address localhost --port 57677
+lewis -p stream -r 127.0.0.1:10000 -a C:\Instrument\Apps\EPICS\support\DeviceEmulator\master -k lewis_emulators iris_cryo_valve -- --bind-address localhost --port 57677
 ```

-NOTE: at the time of writing, you can't type `localhost` for the `-r` argument, but it should be fixed soon.
+NOTE: at the time of writing, you can't type `localhost` for the `-r` argumen.

-The backdoor can be operated either via the command line through `control.py` or can be scripted, as described in the Plankton documentation.
+The backdoor can be operated either via the command line through `lewis-control` or can be scripted, as described in the Lewis documentation.

 **NOTE**: The simulation command `disconnect_device` seems to simulate the device not responding to the port, which is different from a lost connection: the IOC reports `No reply from device within xxx ms`.
 When the emulator is actually stopped, with the simulation `stop` command, the IOC detects that there is really no connection and reports `Can't connect to localhost:<port>`.